![]() | WAY |

 Like several of the other Inland Marine stations WAY occasionally made contacts with aircraft.
 One op remembers contacting N1M - Arthur Godfrey's DC-3.
 Another op recalls occasional contacts with N7UP, not the soft drink company, but Union Pacific Railroad.

-While there were some tests in the late 1950s using Collins Model ????
-SSB gear with the Great Lakes excursion boats SS North American and SS South American WAY never made the transition to SSB operation - instead ceasing all HF operation at the Lake Bluff site in 1978.
+While there were some tests in the late 1950s using Collins SSB gear with the Great Lakes excursion boats SS North American and SS South American WAY never made the transition to SSB operation - instead ceased all HF operation at the Lake Bluff site in 1978.
 Here's a Chicago Sun-Times article about the closing of the station but also containing some historical tidbits.

 The WAY operator crew didn't just sit around waiting for marine calls.
 The operators' official titles were Communications Maintenance Men, and they certainly lived up to the title.
 In addition to serving as operators at the station they did multiple jobs having responsibility for some of Illinois Bell's mobile telephone and microwave work, frequency measurements for broadcast stations, maintenance of the power company's mobile gear and even some remote TV pickup work for TV stations.
 They were a busy bunch of guys!